meta-llama/llama-stack/docs/zero_to_hero_guide/chat_completion_guide.md

-# Llama Stack Text Generation Guide
+# Llama Stack Inference Guide

 This document provides instructions on how to use Llama Stack's `chat_completion` function for generating text using the `Llama3.2-11B-Vision-Instruct` model.
 Before you begin, please ensure Llama Stack is installed and set up by following the [Getting Started Guide](https://llama-stack.readthedocs.io/en/latest/).

 ### Table of Contents
 1. [Quickstart](#quickstart)